 While we have historically examined NC medical school graduates at five years following graduation per legislative requirements, many physicians are just completing residency or fellowship/specialty training at this point in their career trajectory and may not have settled in a permanent practice location.
-This is the case training period surgeons, whose is 5 vears. obstetricians/gynecologists and psychiatrists who often do a fellowship after a four year residency.
+This is the case surgeons, training for general whose period is 5 years, and for obstetricians/gynecologists and psychiatrists who often do a fellowship after a four year residency.
 We are exploring the optimal time intervals for future analyses.
 Another issue over the past decade has been the dramatic increase of physicians choosing full time hospitalist practice, which decreases the proportion of primary care physicians in primary care Internal Medicine and, increasingly, other specialties.
 Hospitalists are included in primary care counts in the findings presented in this report because we do not have a way to systematically identify them in the dataset; it is likely this is a significant issue for internal medicine.